tizianocitro/learning/grokking-the-system-design-interview/01-prerequisites/README.md

 - **Video size and bitrate**: Estimate the average size and bitrate of videos on the platform, considering various resolutions and encoding formats.
 - **Storage requirements**: Calculate the total storage needed to store the video content, taking into account the number of videos, their sizes, and data redundancy.
 - **Bandwidth requirements**: Estimate the bandwidth needed to handle the video streaming traffic, considering the number of concurrent users, video bitrates, and user locations.

+## 1.9 Tips for Successful Estimation in Interviews

+### 1.9.1 Break Down the Problem

+When faced with a complex system design problem, break it down into smaller, more manageable components.
+This will make it easier to estimate each component's requirements and help you understand how they interact with each other.

+By identifying the key components and estimating their requirements separately, you can then aggregate your estimates to get a comprehensive view of the system's requirements.

+### 1.9.2 Use Reasonable Assumptions

+During an interview, you may not have all the necessary information to make precise estimations.
+In such cases, make reasonable assumptions based on your knowledge of similar systems, industry standards, or user behavior patterns.

+Clearly state your assumptions to the interviewer, as this demonstrates your thought process and enables them to provide feedback or correct your assumptions if necessary.

+### 1.9.3 Leverage your Experience

+Drawing from your past experiences can be beneficial when estimating system requirements.
+If you have worked on similar systems or have experience with certain technologies, use that knowledge to inform your estimations.
+This will not only help you make more accurate estimations but also showcase your expertise to the interviewer.

+### 1.9.4 Be Prepared to Adjust Estimations

+As you progress through the interview, the interviewer may provide additional information or challenge your assumptions, requiring you to adjust your estimations.
+Be prepared to adapt and revise your estimations accordingly.

+This demonstrates your ability to think critically and shows that you can handle changing requirements in a real-world scenario.

+### 1.9.5 Do Not Forget to Ask Clarifying Questions

+Do not hesitate to ask the interviewer clarifying questions if you are unsure about a requirement or assumption.
+This will help you avoid making incorrect estimations.

+### 1.9.6 Communicate your Thought Process

+Throughout the estimation process, communicate your thought process clearly to the interviewer.
+Explain how you arrived at your estimations and the assumptions you made along the way.
+This allows the interviewer to understand your reasoning, provide feedback, and assess your problem-solving skills.